-Robert Carelli is a partner, Head of the Montréal office’s Corporate Group, and a member of the firm’s Partnership Board.
-Named as one of Canada’s Top 25 Most Influential Lawyers in 2020 by Canadian Lawyer Magazine, Robert has over 20 years of extensive experience focused primarily in the areas of securities, capital markets, public and private mergers & acquisitions, and corporate governance.
-He advises issuers and underwriters on public offerings and private placements, boards of directors, and private equity funds.
-Robert is highly regarded in the Canadian capital markets space and is consistently recognized as a leading securities practitioner by the legal industry’s most prominent directories, including Chambers and Lexpert®.
-Robert is also recognized for his solid track record of successfully working on complex domestic and cross-border mergers and acquisitions for clients in various industries, including technology, retail, aviation, and healthcare.
+Robert Carelli is a partner, Head of the Montreal office’s Corporate Group and a member of the firm’s Partnership Board.
+Named as one of Canada’s Top 25 Most Influential Lawyers in 2020 by Canadian Lawyer, Robert has over 20 years of extensive experience focused primarily on the areas of securities, capital markets, public and private mergers & acquisitions and corporate governance.
+He advises issuers and underwriters on public offerings and private placements, boards of directors and private equity funds.
+Robert is highly regarded in the Canadian capital markets space and is consistently recognized as a leading securities practitioner by the legal industry’s most prominent directories, including Chambers and Lexpert.
+Robert is also recognized for his solid track record of successfully working on complex domestic and cross-border mergers & acquisitions for clients in various industries, including technology, retail, aviation and healthcare.

 On March 15, 2019, Lightspeed POS Inc. (Lightspeed or the Company) completed its initial public offering of an aggregate of 17,250,000 subordinate voting shares (the Shares) issued from treasury for a price of $16.00 per Share for aggregate gross proceeds of $276,000,000, which includes the exercise in full by the underwriters of their over-allotment option (the Offering).
 The Offering was underwritten by a syndicate of underwriters co-led by BMO Nesbitt Burns Inc., National Bank Financial Inc. and J.P.
 Morgan Securities Inc. and included CIBC World Markets Inc., TD Securities Inc., Raymond James Ltd. and Scotia Capital Inc. (collectively, the Underwriters).